id-gack01/todo-app/README.md

 npm install -g @angular/cli (to install angular globably)

+ng new AngularApp

+cd AngularApp
+in the tsconfig.json file, add " "strictPropertyInitialization": false " to the angularcompileroptions

+ng generate component [componentname] generates a component, componentname, which will be task this time so

+ng g component task
+(g is short for generate)

 type in a terminal (google how to install angular i guess) ng serve --open